Lyn Bowtell: 2011–present: Solo career, The Voice and Bennett Bowtell Urquhart

 On 7 May 2017 Bowtell successfully auditioned for The Voice Australia (season six), with her version of "Fields of Gold", and had all four judges turn their chairs.
 Bowtell joined Team George, but was eliminated in the battle rounds with her rendition of "Why".
 She subsequently released a six-track EP, Calling You (September 2017), including the songs "Fields of Gold" and "Let It Be", which she had performed on ‘The Voice’.
 The EP peaked at No. 4 on the Hitseekers Albums and No. 13 on the Country Albums charts.

 In January 2019 Bennett, Bowtell & Urquhart were nominated for three Golden Guitars at the Country Music Awards of Australia and won Vocal Collaboration of the Year for "Every Hello".
 In September of that year Bowtell joined Luke O'Shea on the song "Sing Me a Story", which won both Vocal Collaboration and Heritage Song of the Year at the 2020 CMAA Awards.

-In April 2022, Bowtell was inducted into the 'Hands Of Fame' at Tamworth Country Music Festival.
+In April 2022, Bowtell was inducted into the 'Hands of Fame' at the Tamworth Country Music Festival.

 On 13 May 2022, Bowtell released her 4th solo album Wiser.
 In January 2023 Bowtell was nominated for three Golden Guitar Awards at the Country Music Awards of Australia, in the Contemporary Country Album of the Year, Vocal Collaboration (with Shane Nicholson) and Female Artist of the Year categories for her Wiser album, winning the Award for Contemporary Country Album of the Year.

+In January 2025 Bowtell released the single "Paper Cut" from her latest album Paper Cuts, released in August 2025.